Alternate Format Textbooks or Course Materials

 Alternate Format Request forms submitted after the timeline date will be processed on a first come, first served basis.
 Submitting forms after the timeline date may delay the processing of the request and alternate formats may not be available by the beginning of the semester.

 - 3. Alternate Format Request Forms Submitted After the Beginning of a Semester:

 Alternate Format Request forms submitted after the beginning of the semester will be processed on a first come, first served basis.

-Students submitting Alternate Format Request Forms after the beginning of the semester may choose to provide their text to ODS for processing.
-When a student’s text is used for processing, it may take up to fourteen (14) business days after ODS receives the text before the alternate format is available through on the University's PASS space storage or within the Universal Library in the web version of Kurzweil 3000.
-ODS will require the student submit the syllabus of the course and will attempt to scan chapters as needed.
+Students submitting Alternate Format Request Forms after the beginning of the semester may choose to provide their text to SDR for processing.
+When a student’s text is used for processing, it may take up to fourteen (14) business days after SDR receives the text before the alternate format is available through on the University's PASS space storage or within the Universal Library in the web version of Kurzweil 3000.
+SDR will require the student submit the syllabus of the course and will attempt to scan chapters as needed.
 However, the entire book may not be available until up to fourteen (14) business days after receipt of the textbook or materials.
 Student texts will be taken apart and rebound with a spiral binding.

 C. Changes to Academic Schedule: